-In the past, the Company's revenues and operating results have varied significantly from quarter to quarter due to the various events experienced by the intellectual property licensing segment.
-Although management expects that revenues and operating results may fluctuate less from quarter to quarter since the intellectual property licensing segment is no longer part of continuing operations, any fluctuation from Forgent's continuing operations may lead to reduced prices for the Company's common stock.
+In the past, the Company's revenues and operating results have varied significantly from quarter to quarter due to the various events primarily experienced by the intellectual property licensing segment.
+Although management expects that revenues and operating results may fluctuate less from quarter to quarter in the future, any fluctuation from Forgent's operations may lead to reduced prices for the Company's common stock.
 Several factors may cause the quarterly results to fluctuate, including: